SyedHuzaifaNazim/learnQuranWithDrIsrar/README.md

 ## Purpose

-This web app is designed for people who want to listen to the lectures of Dr. Israr Ahmed in Urdu.
-It provides an easy-to-use interface to access and listen to his lectures online.
+This web app is for those who want to understand the true message of the Qur'an in their native Urdu, through the insightful lectures of Dr. Israr Ahmed.
+It offers a simple and user-friendly interface to access and listen to his lectures online.

 ## Tech Stack